 In fact, a fire department responds to a fire somewhere in the U.S. every 15 seconds!

-According to the National Fire Protection Association, 77 percent of structure fires were in residential properties.
+According to the National Fire Protection Association, 75 percent of civilian fire deaths were caused by residential fires.

 Unless you’re constantly on the lookout for fire hazards in your home, you can never be sure you’re safe from a house fire.

 So in today’s blog, we’ll provide you with the most common fire hazards in your home.

 Having this knowledge can make you and your family safer when you buy or build your next home.